Jay Lumen

-Jay Lumen (born March 1, 1981 in Budapest, Hungary) is the stage name of a Hungarian techno producer and DJ.
+Jay Lumen (born March 1, 1981, in Budapest, Hungary) is the stage name of a Hungarian techno producer and DJ.

+Musical Career

 He is the founder of Footwork Records, and has appeared on Drumcode, Second State, Saved, 100% Pure, Cadenza and Octopus Records.
 Lumen has collaborated with Green Velvet, Harvey Mckay, Gary beck, Popof, Wade, Sasha Carassi and Roberto Capuano.
 Lumen's music has been played on radio stations and podcasts in several countries including BBC Radio 1, Annie Mac, and Pete Tong's radio show.